nickmeldrum/nickmeldrumdotcom/README.md

  * update aws stack (s3 + cloudfront) via cloudformation stack
  * sync static site to s3 bucket and invalidate cf distribution
  * create new version of lambda function and update cf to trigger new version

-## Commands

-Note: to run any commands in a shell, you must run the `. script/init` command first to setup the shell correctly.

- * To run jekyll locally run the `serve-pages` command.
- * To run jekyll locally with drafts run the `serve-drafts` command.
- * To test the request functions run: `test-functions` command.

 ## The stuff